-Members will access Model A ACOs through their choice of a Primary Care Provider (PCP) that participates in that ACO/MCO.
+Members will access Model A ACOs through their choice of a PCP that participates in that ACO/MCO.
 Each Model A ACO/MCO will have a defined provider network that meets access and adequacy requirements.
 Members in the ACO/MCO will have access to the providers in that network.

-Model A ACO/MCOs are required to ensure that their affiliated PCPs participate as PCPs only in that ACO.
-Affiliated PCPs may also participate in MassHealth FFS and in all MCOs, ACOs and the PCC Plan for non- primary care services (e.g. specialty services).
+Model A ACO/MCOs are required to ensure that their affiliated Primary care providers (PCPs) participate as primary care providers only in that ACO.
+Affiliated Primary Care Providers may also participate in MassHealth FFS and in all MCOs, ACOs and the PCC Plan for non- primary care services (e.g. specialty services).
 Other providers (such as hospitals and specialists) affiliated with a Model A ACO/MCO can also participate in all MCOs, ACOs, the PCC Plan and FFS.